 On the Image repository, there are two options for signing the Timestamp and Snapshot metadata, each with the opposite trade-off from the other.
-In the first option, the OEM uses online keys, meaning automated processes for renewing the Timestamp and Snapshot metadata indicate when new Targets metadata and/or images are available.
+In the first option, the OEM uses online keys, meaning automated processes for renewing the Timestamp and Snapshot metadata when new Targets metadata and/or images are available.
 With this option, fresh metadata can be instantly generated by the automated process.
-However, in this scenario, attackers who have compromised a supplier's key as well as the Image repository could now instantly publish malicious images.
+On the other hand, if attackers compromise a supplier's key as well as the Image repository, they could instantly publish malicious images.
 If these attackers also compromise the Director repository, then they can execute arbitrary software attacks by selecting these malicious images on the Image repository for installation.
 Such an attack could also facilitate mix-and-match attacks.

 In the second option, the OEM uses offline keys to sign Timestamp and Snapshot metadata, which reduces the risk of attackers immediately publishing malicious images.
 Here again, though, there is a trade-off, in this case related to the metadata expiration dates.
 If the Timestamp and Snapshot metadata expire relatively quickly, then it may be cumbersome to use offline keys to renew their signatures.
-However, if a longer expiration time is used, then a man-in-the-middle attacker would have more time with which to execute freeze attacks, hence defeating the purpose of the Timestamp role.
+Yet, if a longer expiration time is used, it would give a man-in-the-middle attacker more time to execute freeze attacks, hence defeating the purpose of the Timestamp role.